vitaliy-bobrov/metalsmith-blog-source/source/blog/css-custom-properties-in-depth-part-2.md

 // CSSUnitValue {value: 288, unit: "px"}
 ```

 What is going on?
 We are using `computedStyleMap` method on DOM node to get resolved custom property.
 To assign new value we use `style.setProperty`, that creates property declaration inline.
 Then we use `style.getPropertyValue` that returns the string representation.
-As now we have property declared in style attribute we can use `attributeStyleMap` that returns unparsed value.
-Both `computedStyleMap` and `attributeStyleMap` are properties sets, but `computedStyleMap` is readonly.
-Resolved length property always return pixels value.
+As now we have the property declared in style attribute we can use `attributeStyleMap` that returns unparsed value.
+Both `computedStyleMap` and `attributeStyleMap` are properties sets, but `computedStyleMap` is read-only.
+Resolved length property always return the pixels value.

 Manipulations with CSS units, like parsing, converting or creating values are part of CSS Typed OM specification.
-It is separate huge topic to sepak about.
-You can get overview from [this article](https://developers.google.com/web/updates/2018/03/cssom).
+It is a separate colossal topic to speak about.
+You can get an overview from [this article](https://developers.google.com/web/updates/2018/03/cssom).

 ### percentage
-Usully working with responsive web design (RWD) we trying to avoid pixel dependent units.
-Instead them we prefer relative ones, like percentages.
-Luckily we have ability to declare percentage syntax for custom properties.
+Usually working with responsive web design (RWD) we are trying to avoid pixel dependent units.
+Instead of them, we prefer relative ones, like percentages.
+Luckily we can declare percentage syntax for custom properties.

 ```js
 CSS.registerProperty({